Has God called you to LCC?

 Church membership is simply a way of clarifying these things and formally committing to them.
 Whether you’re desiring to become a member or would just like to find out more about the the vision, beliefs, and ministries of Lakeview Christian Center, we’d love to have you join us for our next New Members Class!

 Here are the steps to become a member:

-- Attend the New Members Class or Listen to the Messages
+- Attend the next New Members Class* (scheduled 2-3 times per year)

 - Provide a Written Testimony of Conversion

 - Receive Believer’s Baptism (if not already baptized since becoming a believer)

 - Participate in the next New Member's Induction Service

 *you can listen to past New Members Class messages here

 Our Church Covenant

 With the understanding that God has called each of us to Himself on the basis of His grace apart from any merit on our part and that His grace and the ministry of the Holy Spirit are the means through which we are enabled to follow Christ and fulfill these desires, we set forth the following commitments as statements of our intentions, trusting God to encourage us in these pursuits and to be merciful to us when we fall short.